DECODEproject/decode-app/README.md

 ### Splash screen
 The splash screen has been developed following mostly [this awesome article from Spencer Carli](https://medium.com/handlebar-labs/how-to-add-a-splash-screen-to-a-react-native-app-ios-and-android-30a3cec835ae)

 The color of the Android status bar during the JS loading stage has been set by hand to #777777 in colors.xml.

+### Walkthrough
+A generic component WalktroughStep has been developed.
+It wraps the Tooltip component from the React Native Walkthrough Tooltip library, setting common props and simplifying its use.

+The WalkthroughStep just needs to wrap the component over which the tooltip has to be shown, and it requires just 2 props: the id of the screen and the id of the tooltip.

+The order of the tooltips to be shown en each screen is specified as a const in the reducer.
+If a screen has multiple tooltips, they will be shown in that order.
+When the last tooltip has been shown, 'none' will be stored as the tooltip id and it will never match again, so it won't be shown again.